ag-informatics/ag-informatics-course/module2/lab2/README.md

 conda install numpy pandas matplotlib requests jupyter
 ```

-### Activate your enviroment
+### Activate your environment

 Now, you have a new environment for this lab.
 However, you must activate this environment before you can execute the notebook.

 #### If you use VS Code and Jupyter extensions
 - Click on "select kernel" on the top right corner.
-You will only see this button when you open jupyter notebook file.
+You will only see this button when you open a jupyter notebook file.
-- If you hve not select any environment, when you run the notebook for the first time, VS Code will ask you to select the environment you want to activate.
+- If you have not select any environment, when you run the notebook for the first time, VS Code will ask you to select the environment you want to activate.

 ![vscode0](./img/vscode-0.png)